rocky-linux/documentation/docs/guides/cms/cloud_server_using_nextcloud.md

 #### Configuring PHP
 <a name="confphp"></a>

-We need to set the timezone for PHP.
+We need to set the time zone for PHP.
 To do this, open up php.ini with your text editor of choice:

 `vi /etc/php.ini`